 Treating Infant Infection

 If a mother has an infection during pregnancy, her physician must promptly diagnose and treat it because many infections can be passed to the baby at birth.
 These dangerous infections include Group B strep (which are associated with urinary tract infections (UTIs) in the mother) and herpes.
 GBS can cause a baby to develop sepsis and meningitis, which can lead to cerebral palsy.
-Herpes can cause the baby to have encephalitis, which can also cause cerebral palsy.
+Herpes can also cause cerebral palsy.
 Infections must be quickly recognized and treated in a newborn in order to prevent permanent brain damage and even death.

 In addition to preventing overventilation problems, the medical team must make sure the baby is getting enough oxygen and is not experiencing significant apnea, a common condition in premature babies and babies with brain injuries.
 Apneic events are periods in which the baby stops breathing for 20 seconds or more.